kubernetes-study-guide/Kubernetes-Study-Guide/04_pods/README.md

 svc-nodeport-httpd   NodePort    10.107.181.71   <none>        3050:31000/TCP   117s   app=apache_webserver
 ```

-The 'kubernetes' service comes included in an Kubernetes install and is used for internal purposes only.
-Therefore you can ignore this service.
+> The 'kubernetes' service comes included as part of the Kubernetes itself and is used for internal purposes only.

 **Handy Tip**: So far we had to run the apply command twice so far, once for each yaml file.
 Luckily there's a way to apply all the configs in one command by simply specifying the directory that houses all your configs, e.g.: